LucaYan0506/Haskell-Animation/README.md

 **Windows users**: You can download the executable file and run the simulation directly without needing to set up the Haskell environment.
 Download the .exe file [here](https://github.com/LucaYan0506/Haskell-Animation/releases/download/V.1.0.1/installer.exe).
 **Apple users**: You can download the executable file and run the simulation directly without needing to set up the Haskell environment.
 Download the .exe file [here](https://github.com/LucaYan0506/Haskell-Animation/releases/download/V.1.0.1.Mac/haskell-animation).
 **Linux users**: You can download the executable file and run the simulation directly without needing to set up the Haskell environment.
-Download the .exe file [here](https://github.com/LucaYan0506/Haskell-Animation/releases/download/v1.0.1.ubuntu/haskell-animation) (only tested on Ubuntu 24.04.1).
+Download the .exe file [here](https://github.com/LucaYan0506/Haskell-Animation/releases/download/v1.0.1.ubuntu/haskell-animation) (only tested on Ubuntu 24.04.1 and ,once you downloaded the file, you need to run the following command `chmod +x haskell-animation`).

 ---